flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - writing down stuff doesn't make it knowledge, it needs to be decoded
         - But: [[Vincent Arena]], https://catalist.network/ is this :)
         - #pk shares the [[flotilla]] project with Vincent
+        - #pk Vincent wants to build something user-friendly; but a directory of this sort might be hard to make user-friendly
+        - #pk [[matchmakers]] might be needed to mediate between the directory and non technical/beginner users, like [[librarians]]

 - Placeholder
 - Threads from last time we would like to pick up: